chrisbog/intro-to-git/lesson2/lesson2.md

 ## Approving the pull request
 The tech lead or owner of the repository will now get a notification that there is a pull request that they need to act on.
 As you can see, it shows that the user **chrisbog* wnats to merge 1 commit into release from feature.
 This screen also shows the comments that the user made when they created the pull request.

-Very similarily to before, it also tells the tech lead that the branch that we are attempting to merge has no conflicts with the base branch.
+Very similarly to before, it also tells the tech lead that the branch that we are attempting to merge has no conflicts with the base branch.

 ![](img/approvepullrequest.png)